Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization

 The microscope design presented here allows for a simple conversion between transient phase and transient absorption measurements.
 However, it utilizes an orthogonally polarized probe-reference pair.
 The probe-reference pair is required to perform the time-integrated interferometric phase measurements, but it is not required to make transient absorption measurements.
 Indeed, often TAM is conducted with only a pump-probe pulse pair.
 One downside of this design is that any sample phenomenon or optical element that spoils the polarization relationship of the probe-reference pair impacts the overall detected signal.
 This was discussed above for the case of the dichroic beam splitter, but the effects of birefringent samples can also be considered.

-For thin, weakly birefringent samples the polarization relationship of the reference and probe pulses is at risk of changing, and we would expect the effects to be similar to the dichroic in reducing SNR.
+Another potential drawback to this setup is the need for polarization purity between the probe and reference.
+Any loss in the ability to separate probe and reference could degrade SNR, e.g. from the dichroic, microscope optics, and the sample.
 Thick birefringent samples run the risk of not only changing the polarization relationship of the reference and probe pulses but also of additional pulse splitting or temporal separation.
 Depending on the degree to which this occurs, a very small amount of the exiting reference and probe might be within the re-timing range of the secondary calcite, or the pulses may not be able to be re-timed by the calcite at all.
 This would preclude the ability of this system to make phase measurements entirely.